Cambricon/CNStream/README.md

 ### **Demo Overview** ###

-The samples/demo is a cnstream-based target detection demo, which includes the following Plug-in modules：
+This demo shows how to detect objects using CNStream.
+It includes the following plug-in modules:

-- **source**: With MLU to decode video streams, such as local video files, rtmp, and rtsp.
+- **source**: Decodes video streams with MLU, such as local video files, RTMP stream, and RTSP stream.
-- **inferencer**: With MLU for Neural Network Inferencing.
+- **inferencer**: Neural Network inference with MLU.
-- **osd**: Draw Inferencing results on images.
+- **osd**: Draws inference results on images.
-- **tracker**: Track multi objects.
+- **tracker**: Tracks multi-objects.
-- **encoder**: Encode images with inferencing results(detection result).
+- **encoder**: Encodes images with inference results, namely the detection result.
-- **displayer**: Displays inferencing results on the screen.
+- **displayer**: Displays inference results on the screen.
 - **fps** **statistics**: Prints the statistics on the terminal.

-In the script run.sh, we set detection_config.json as the config file.
-If we check the config file, it will be found out that, resnet34_ssd.cambricon is the offline model used for inference, which means, after decoding, the data will be feed to a ssd model.
+In the run.sh script, ``detection_config.json`` is set as the configuration file.
+In this configuration file, resnet34_ssd.cambricon is the offline model used for inference, which means, the data will be fed to an SSD model after decoding.
 And the results will be shown on the screen.

-In addition, see the comments in cnstream/samples/demo/run.sh for details.)
+In addition, see the comments in ``cnstream/samples/demo/run.sh`` for details.

-Another script run_yolov3_mlu270.sh, is an example of running Yolov3.
-The output will be encoded to AVI file(s), as an encoder plugin is added.
-The output directory can be specified by the [dump_dir] parameter, in this case, dump_dir is set to 'output', therefore AVI file(s) will be found in cnstream/samples/demo/output directory.
+Another script run_yolov3_mlu270.sh, is an example of Yolov3 implementation.
+The output will be encoded to AVI files, as an encoder plugin is added.
+The output directory can be specified by the [dump_dir] parameter.
+In this case, dump_dir is set to 'output', therefore AVI files can be found in the ``cnstream/samples/demo/output`` directory.

 ### **Run samples** ###